-The 'two-party system' is a term used to describe a political system where two major political parties dominate because they receive the majority of the electoral vote.
-One of the two parties typically holds a majority in the legislature and forms government while the other is the opposition.
+The 'two-party system' is a term used to describe a political system where 2 major political parties dominate because they receive the majority of the electoral vote.
+One of the two parties typically holds a majority in the parliament and forms government while the other is the opposition.

-There are many political parties represented in the federal Parliament.
+There are many political parties represented in the Australian Parliament.
 Depending on the outcome of a federal election, any number of parties could agree to form a coalition in either government or opposition.